 Gamarada Suicide Prevention, Therapy and Training Programs (NSW)

 These programs are offered through Gamarada Universal Indigenous Resources Pty Ltd, an Aboriginal owned, not-for-profit organisation which is uniquely placed in the market and deeply embedded into the community of Redfern in inner Sydney.
-The programs are designed for both Aboriginal (hereon Aboriginal and Torres Strait Islander)and non-Aboriginal people and people recently out of incarceration.
+The programs are designed for both Aboriginal (hand non-Aboriginal people and people recently released from prison.
 The program is governed by a board of Aboriginal and non- Aboriginal members1.
-Similarly, they are led by both Aboriginal and non- Aboriginal people.
+Similarly, the workshops are led by both Aboriginal and non- Aboriginal people.

 In 2007, Ken, an Aboriginal Kabi Kabi man, led the establishment of Gamarada Indigenous Healing and Life Training Pty Ltd (Gamarada) that responds to the therapeutic and educational needs for culturally safe community healing, life skills and cultural leadership programs targeting family violence, addiction, suicide prevention and access to Justice.
 Gamarada Programs are based in inner Sydney at Redfern and incorporate traditional Aboriginal healing alongside Western and Eastern methods.
 Funding is provided by Aboriginal and non-Aboriginal sponsors2.